tinkoff-ai/etna/docs/source/commands.rst

 **Forecast config parameters**

-* :code:`prediction_interval` - whether to estimate prediction interval for forecast.
-* :code:`quantiles` - levels of prediction distribution.
-By default 2.5% and 97.5% are taken to form a 95% prediction interval.
-* :code:`n_folds` - number of folds to use in the backtest for prediction interval estimation.
-By default equals to 3.
-* :code:`return_components` - whether to estimate forecast components
 * :code:`start_timestamp` - timestamp with the starting point of forecast.
 * :code:`estimate_n_folds` - whether to estimate the number of folds from data.
 Works only when prediction intervals are enabled.
 Requires :code:`context_size` parameter set in pipeline config.

-:code:`context_size` is the top level field in pipeline config, determines minimum number of points in the history that is required by pipeline to produce a forecast.
+Other parameters that could be set in the configuration file could be found in :meth:`~etna.pipeline.pipeline.Pipeline.forecast` method documentation.

 Setting these parameters is optional.

+**Pipeline config parameters**

+* :code:`context_size` - minimum number of points in the history that is required by pipeline to produce a forecast.

-Further information on arguments could be found in the documentation of :meth:`~etna.pipeline.pipeline.Pipeline.forecast` method.
+Further information on pipeline parameters could be found in :class:`~etna.pipeline.pipeline.Pipeline` method documentation.

 **How to create config?**